Biston panterinaria

 Biston panterinaria is a moth of the family Geometridae.
 It is found in China (Liaoning, Beijing, Hebei, Shanxi, Shandong, Henan, Shaanxi, Ningxia, Gansu, Anhui, Zhejiang, Hubei, Jiangxi, Hunan, Fujian, Guangdong, Hainan, Guangxi, Sichuan, Guizhou, Yunnan, Tibet), India, Nepal, Sikkim, Vietnam and Thailand.

-Adults mimick the pattern of distasteful or poisonous species of the genus Abraxas.
+Adults mimic the pattern of distasteful or poisonous species of the genus Abraxas.
 The wings are white and scattered with pale grey markings, which are rarely present basally of the hindwing postmedial line.
 The base of the forewing is grey and has a large brown patch, accompanied by a yellowish brown antemedial line.